Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

-\paragraph{Differences with respect to packing problems.} Note that~\cite{DobzinskiFK11} obtain (DSIC-in-expectation, IR)-mechanisms, which is a subtly stronger notion than the robust-(BIC-in-expectation, IR) solution concept that our mechanisms satisfy.
-This difference arises due to the different nature of covering and packing problems. \cite{DobzinskiFK11} also first obtain a robust-(BIC, IR)-in-expectation mechanism.
-The key difference is that for combinatorial auctions, one can show that {\em any} robust-(BIC, IR)-in-expectation mechanism---in particular, the one obtained from the optimal LP solution---can be converted into a (DSIC-in-expectation, IR) mechanism without any loss in expected revenue (see Section~\ref{append-packextn}).
+First, as noted in~\cite{DobzinskiFK11}, the LP can only encode the IC and IR conditions for a finite set of type profiles, whereas, with an infinite type space, both support-based-(IC, IR) and (DSIC, IR) require the mechanism to satisfy the IC and IR conditions for an infinite set of type profiles.
+Therefore, to translate the LP solution to a suitable mechanism, we need to solve the ``extension problem'' of extending an allocation and pricing rule defined on a (finite) subset of the type space to the entire type space while preserving its IC and IR properties.
+This turns out to be a much more difficult task for covering problems than for packing domains.
+The key difference is that for a packing setting such as combinatorial auctions, one can show that {\em any} LP solution ---in particular, the optimal LP solution---can be converted into a (DSIC-in-expectation, IR) mechanism without any loss in expected revenue (see Section~\ref{append-packextn}).
+(Consequently, \cite{DobzinskiFK11} obtain (DSIC-in-expectation, IR) mechanisms.)
 Intuitively, this works because one can focus on a single player by allocating no items to the other players.
 Clearly, one cannot mimic this for covering problems: dropping players may render the problem infeasible, and it is not clear how to extend an LP-solution to a (DSIC-in-expectation, IR) mechanism for covering problems.
-We suspect that there is a gap between the optimal expected total payments of robust-(BIC-in-expectation, IR) and (DSIC, IR) mechanisms; we leave this as an open problem.
-Due to this complication, we sacrifice a modicum of the IC, IR properties in favor of obtaining polytime near-optimal mechanisms and settle for the weaker, but still quite robust notion of robust (BIC-in-expectation, IR).
-We consider this to be a reasonable starting point for exploring mechanism-design solutions for covering problems, which leads to various interesting research directions.
+We suspect that not every LP solution or support-based-(IC, IR) mechanism can be extended to a (DSIC, IR) mechanism, and that there is a gap between the optimal expected total payments of support-based-(IC-in-expectation, IR) and (DSIC, IR) mechanisms.
+We leave these as open problems. \footnote{We show in Section~\ref{dsic} that if we expand our LP to include IC and IR constraints for a much larger (exponential-sized) set of type-profiles then, for single-dimensional settings, it is possible to extend an LP-solution to a (DSIC-in-expectation, IR) mechanism. }